-3. Retiree Medical Insurance
+8.3 Retiree Medical Insurance

-For employees hired prior to October 1, 2020, who maintain medical insurance through the County will receive reimbursement of insurance from the Auditors Office equal to one half of employee only CalPERS Region 1 Platinum premium minus the Minimum Employer Contribution.
+Employees hired before October 1, 2020, who maintain medical insurance through the County will receive reimbursement of insurance from the Auditor's Office equal to one-half of employee-only CalPERS Region 1 Platinum premium minus the Minimum Employer Contribution.

-4. Retiree Dental Insurance
+8.4 Retiree Dental Insurance

-Employees hired prior to January 1, 2022, who retire from the County may maintain dental insurance at a cost to the retiree of twenty-five dollars (\$25.00) per month.
+Employees hired before January 1, 2022, who retire from the County may maintain dental insurance at a monthly cost to the retiree of twenty-five dollars (\$25.00).

-Employees hired after December 31, 2021, who retire from the County may maintain dental insurance for the employee only at a cost of twenty-five dollars (\$25.00) per month.
+Employees hired after December 31, 2021, who retire from the County may maintain dental insurance for the employee only for twenty-five dollars (\$25.00) per month.